fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

   is compatible with all intrinsic procedures that operate on `character`.
 * `stdlib_stringlist_type`: A derived type that is a 1-dimensional list of strings.
-* `stdlib_strings`: Provides a number inquiry and manipulation procedures that complement the intrinsic set.
+* `stdlib_strings`: Provides a number of inquiry and manipulation procedures that complement the intrinsic set.
-* `stdlib_version`: Allows querying the version of the stlib library build.
+* `stdlib_version`: Allows querying the version of the stdlib library build.

 which brings us to a total of 23 modules in stdlib.
 You can read about these modules in more detail on the